When You Arrive

 You can take a bus from the airport, but it’s a 10-15 walk from that bus stop to the DCU Glasnevin Campus.
 The 16 or 41 bus from the airport stops directly at the St Patrick’s and All Hallows Campuses.
 You’ll need €2-€4 in coins to pay for the bus and no change is given.

-Citizens from EU/EEA and Switzerland
+Citizens from EU/EEA, Switzerland and the UK

 It is not necessary to register with the immigration authorities.